What Is a Hard Inquiry and How Does It Affect Your Credit Score?

-A credit report inquiry occurs when a business looks into your credit report.
-A business will do this because all of your credit report inquiries made within the past two years are listed in a dedicated section on your credit report.
-This makes it easy for others to get a clear sense of your credit standing.
+A credit report inquiry occurs when anyone requests a look at your credit report.
+All inquiries made within the past two years are cited in a dedicated section of your report, making it easy for others to get a clear sense of your credit standing.
+But not all inquiries are created equal.
+Some inquiries are far less important.
+Hard inquiries have an impact on your credit score, while soft ones do not.

-Inquiries made as the result of an application you have made are hard inquiries.
-Hard inquiries are sometimes referred to as a hard pull because the creditor has pulled your credit report.
-In some cases, a creditor or lender will tell you which type of inquiry is going to be made so you can decide whether or not you want to proceed with your application or request.
+A creditor or lender should tell you which type of inquiry is going to be made—particularly if you ask—so you can decide whether you want to proceed with your application or request.

-How Hard Inquiries Impact Your Credit Score
+How Inquiries Impact Your Credit Score

-A Cautionary Note About Applications
+A Cautionary Note About Credit Applications

 It’s safe to assume that a new inquiry will have less of an effect on your credit score if it's been a while since your last inquiry, and if it's only an isolated occurrence now and again.
 The fewer recent inquiries you have and the older they are, the less impact.
 It’s important to keep your applications for credit to a minimum to protect your credit score.